Ulteig Energy & Infrastructure Podcast: Renewable Energy in an Age of Change

 - Invest in micro-grids that allow portions of the main grid to be isolated for security purposes.

-- Invest in scalable battery storage will be critical to making renewable energy more reliable.
+- Invest in scalable battery storage to make renewable energy more reliable.

 - Explore new fuel sources, such as hydrogen, which could be moved through existing pipeline structures, and advanced nuclear.